Australian families of eruption victims attend Whakaari memorial

 He talked of his pride in the community’s first responders, who were placed in an almost impossible situation.

-Te Rūnanga o Ngāti Awa chief executive Reuben Araroa led the attendees in a rendition of Whakaaria Mai.
+Te Rūnanga o Ngāti Awa chief executive Reuben Araroa led the attendees in a rendition of Whakaaria Mai (How Great Thou Art).

 “It can either paralyse us and stop us from living, stop us from growing, or we can look at it as one of the significant lessons in our history, learn from it, grow from it and continue to enjoy all the wonderful aspects of what the world has to offer.”